Medi-Cal Frequently Asked Questions

 The notice will also tell you what to do if you want to continue to see your current provider.
 You must tell us that you want the provider (physician, medical group, or hospital) providing healthcare services to continue to provide and complete the services.

-If you are a new SCFHP Medi-Cal or Healthy Kids HMO member, you will receive a Health Information Form (HIF) in the mail.
+If you are a new SCFHP Medi-Cal member, you will receive a Health Information Form (HIF) in the mail with your welcome packet.
 Filling out the form is voluntary.
 It will help us better support your health needs.
 You will not be denied care based on your confidential answers.

 If you have questions about completing the HIF, please call Customer Service at 1-800-260-2055 (TTY: 711), Monday through Friday, 8:30 a.m. to 5:00 p.m.

-Please return the completed form(s) in the postage-paid envelope to:
+Please return the completed form(s) in the postage-paid envelope provided in your welcome packet.
+Or, mail it to:

 Santa Clara Family Health Plan